Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Introduction

 \section{Introduction}

-The consistent formulation of the quantum theory of gravity (QG) is one of the fundamental and tedious problem of modern physics, which remains unsolved, and must probably intertwines between quantum mechanics (QM) and general relativity (GR).
-Its have evolved a lot since the last two decades due to the appearance of new background independent approaches such as loop quantum gravity, dynamical triangulations, noncommutative geometry (see \cite{Rovelli:1997yv}-\cite{Aastrup:2006ib} and references therein).
-Recently, tensors models (TMs) and group field theories (GFTs) are developed as new way to investigate this conundrum question \cite{Oriti:2006ar}-\cite{Freidel:2009hd}.
+The consistent formulation of the quantum theory of gravity (QG) is one of the fundamental and tedious problems of modern physics, which remains unsolved, and most probably intertwines between quantum mechanics and general relativity (GR).
+Its has evolved a lot since the past two decades due to the appearance of new background independent approaches such as loop quantum gravity, dynamical triangulations, and noncommutative geometry (see \cite{Rovelli:1997yv}-\cite{Aastrup:2006ib} and references therein).
+Recently, tensor models (TMs) and group field theories (GFTs) are developed as new way to investigate this conundrum question \cite{Oriti:2006ar}-\cite{Freidel:2009hd}.
 TMs generalize matrix models and are considered as a convenient formalism for studying random geometry in dimensions $D\geq 3$.
-Its provide a well-defined framework for addressing QG in higher dimensions and its cortege of consequences on integrable systems \cite{Rivasseau:2016zco}.
+Its provides a well-defined framework for addressing QG in higher dimensions and its cortege of consequences on integrable systems \cite{Rivasseau:2016zco}.
 GFTs are quantum field theories over the group manifolds and are considered as a second quantization of loop quantum gravity \cite{Oriti:2014yla}.
-GFT is characterised by a specific form of non-locality in their interactions, with the basis variable being a complex field, function of d-group elements \cite{Oriti:2006ar}, \cite{Oriti:2018dsg}.
-Recently TMs and GFTs are merged to provide the so called tensorial group field theory (TGFT) \cite{Carrozza:2012uv}-\cite{Carrozza:2017vkz}.
-It can also be viewed as a new proposal for quantum field theories based on a Feynman path integral, which generates random graphs describing simplicial pseudo manifolds.
+GFT is characterised by a specific form of nonlocality in their interactions, with the basis variable being a complex field, function of d-group elements \cite{Oriti:2006ar}, \cite{Oriti:2018dsg}.
+Recently TMs and GFTs are merged to provide the so-called tensorial group field theory (TGFT) \cite{Carrozza:2012uv}-\cite{Carrozza:2017vkz}.
+It can also be viewed as a new proposal for quantum field theories based on a Feynman path integral, which generates random graphs describing simplicial pseudo-manifolds.
 It aims at providing a content to a phase transition called geometrogenesis scenario by relating a discrete quantum pregeometric phase of our spacetime to the classical continuum limit consistent with Einstein GR \cite{Oriti:2013jga}-\cite{Wilkinson:2015fja}.
 In short, within this approach, our spacetime and its geometry has to be reconstructed or must emerge from more fundamental and discrete degrees of freedom.
 Its very encouraging features such as renormalization of large class of models and asymptotic freedom on the one hand \cite{BenGeloun:2012yk}-\cite{Carrozza:2014rba}, and a coexistence with a Wilson-Fisher fixed point, on the other hand \cite{Geloun:2016qyb}-\cite{Lahoche:2016xiq}, ensure not only the quantum consistency at macroscopic scales but also, the possible existence of the condensate phase \cite{Gielen:2014uga}.